canonical/design.ubuntu.com/audiences/index.md

 <p><img class="vertical-align__image" src="https://assets.ubuntu.com/v1/e9f11635-information-link.png" alt="information-link" width="32" height="32" /></p>
 <div class="vertical-align__content">
 <h4>Be decisive</h4>
 <p>Most communications will have a definite audience, therefore, it would be very rare that the Audience or Developer Sliders would need to be positioned in the centre.
 If you find that you have positioned a slider in the centre, think carefully about the purpose of your communication and what it is trying to say.
-In general, the only time it’s useful to say “both” is for transitional or gateway pages, like a home page.</p>
+In general, the only time it&#8217;s useful to say “both” is for transitional or gateway pages, like a home page.</p>
 </div>
 </div>